fedormitrofanov/Airbnb-Porfolio-Project/README.md

 ## Dataset Description

 - Data was obtained from the website insideairbnb.com
-- Data is scraped from the Airbnb Website from November 11th, 2025
+- Data is scraped from the Airbnb website from November 11th, 2025

 ### `listings`